Trump Has Weaponized Masculinity As President. Here's Why It Matters

 "God, could my dad drive a car.
 Oof," he said.

-Biden has done the aggressive, macho act as well — he has talked about wanting to "beat the hell out of" Trump and suggested push-up contests with both Trump and an Iowa voter.
+Biden has done the macho act as well — he has talked about wanting to "beat the hell out of" Trump and suggested push-up contests with both Trump and an Iowa voter.

 He also at one point laughed off accusations of behaving inappropriately to women.
-"I just want you to know I had permission to hug Lonnie." he said, after hugging International Brotherhood of Electrical Workers President Lonnie Stephenson at a 2019 event.
+"I just want you to know I had permission to hug Lonnie," he said, after hugging International Brotherhood of Electrical Workers President Lonnie Stephenson at a 2019 event.

 But then, he has examples of himself as an empathetic caregiver — an image the Biden campaign has worked hard to emphasize.
 A years-old video of Biden comforting family members of mass shooting victims was recently viewed more than 11 million times on Twitter.
 In it, the son of a victim ran up and hugged him.

 "Thank you for hugging me!"
 Biden said, kissing the boy on his forehead.
-"You okay?
-You'll be okay.
-We're gonna be okay.
-We're gonna be okay.
+"You OK?
+You'll be OK.
+We're gonna be OK.
+We're gonna be OK.
 I promise."

 Some have called this a sort of enlightened masculinity.
 Conroy, however, thinks differently.